 If this self-test detects an HIV infection, the result must be confirmed by a blood test at the STI clinic (GGD) or GP.

 The OraQuick test can only detect infections that are acquired 3 months or longer ago.
-Only use this test if you have not been at risk for HIV in the past 3 months.

 Have you received the self-test?
 First, read all the information on this page and view the instruction video at 'How does the test work'.